Qubits01/psvpack/README.md

 # psvstore

 **psvstore** is a command-line tool  for Linux for automatically creating archives of PS Vita Titles.
-It also includes a search funtion
+It also includes a search function.
+It might work on other platforms, too but it's only tested on Linux so far.

 # License